JawadErfani01/JawadErfani01/README.md

 - 🎓 I have a **bachelor's degree** in Computer Science (software engineering).
 Obtained from the Herat University, Afghanistan.

-- 🌱 I’m currently Searching for Remote job.
+- 🌱 I’m currently searching for a Remote job.

 - 💻 All **my projects** are available [here](https://github.com/JawadErfani01)

-- 📫 Reach me on: 📧 jawaderfani147@gmail.com
+- 📫 Reach me on 📧 jawaderfani147@gmail.com

-- ✨ Interests: coding, reading, find solution, Exercise 🏃‍♂️
+- ✨ Interests: coding, reading, finding solutions, Exercise 🏃‍♂️